 The baby kangaroo, referred to as a joey, is not born in its mother's pouch.
 Instead, it is born through the mother's birth canal ( cloaca) near her tail.
 Just before the baby's birth, the mother kangaroo licks the inside of her pouch clean.
 She also licks the fur leading from her pouch to the birth canal, providing a trail for the young kangaroo to follow.

-The young kangaroo, no larger than a jelly-bean (2 cm) emerges from the mother's birth canal.
-It is born blind, hairless, with stumpy forelimb and hardly any trace of its hind legs.
-Even though it is still so underdeveloped the young newborn has an excellent sense of direction, knowing which way is up and down, and also an acute sense of smell.
-Using its little forelimbs in a swimming motion, the young joey crawls laborious up its mother's fur to the pouch.
-This journey takes it about three minutes.
+The young kangaroo is born blind, hairless, with stumpy forelimbs and hardly any trace of its hind legs.
+It is no larger than a jelly bean, at just 2 cm (0.79in) in size, and weighs less than one gram (0.035oz).
+Even though it is still very underdeveloped, the young joey has an excellent sense of smell and direction.
+Once it emerges from the mother's birth canal, the young kangaroo uses its tiny forelimbs in a swimming motion to slowly climb up its mother's fur to her pouch.
+This journey takes about three minutes.
 The joey's journey is made entirely by itself.
 The mother does not assist it in any way.

 All Rights Reserved.
-(Last Updated: Jul 22, 2021)
+(Last Updated: Jun 23, 2023)